BiDAlab/BeCAPTCHA-Mouse/README.md

 + C: indicates the task (1-8) of the human mouse database in which the trayectory was synthetized.
 This is necessary because the function-based method needs the initial [*x̂<sub>1</sub>, ŷ<sub>1</sub>*] and the end [*x̂<sub>M</sub>, ŷ<sub>M</sub>*] points of the human trayectory to synthetyse.
 .
 #### REFERENCES
-For further information on the benchmark and on different applications where it has been used, we refer the reader to (all these articles are publicly available in the [publications](http://atvs.ii.uam.es/atvs/listpublications.do) section of the BiDA group webpage).Please cite [1] below if you make use of the dataset:
+For further information on the benchmark and on different applications where it has been used, we refer the reader to (all these articles are publicly available in the [publications](http://atvs.ii.uam.es/atvs/listpublications.do) section of the BiDA group webpage).

 + [1] A. Acien, A. Morales, J. Fierrez, R. Vera-Rodriguez.
 BeCAPTCHA-Mouse: Synthetic Mouse Trajectories and Improved Bot Detection. arXiv:2005.00890, 2019.